triggerdotdev/trigger.dev/CONTRIBUTING.md

 2. Once the app is running click the magic link button and enter your email.
 3. Check your terminal, the magic link email should have printed out.
-4. Paste the magic link shown in your terminal into your bowser to login.
+4. Paste the magic link shown in your terminal into your browser to login.

 ## Making a pull request